nissl-lab/npoi/README.md

 <br />
 This project is the .NET version of Apache POI project.
 With NPOI, you can read/write Office 2003/2007 files very easily.<br />

-Do you interested in how NPOI get success? [please read this post](https://tonyqus.medium.com/how-npoi-succeeds-67ceb7333eb)
+Are you interested in how NPOI get success? [please read this post](https://tonyqus.medium.com/how-npoi-succeeds-67ceb7333eb)

 About Donation 关于捐款
 ============